Santa Fe Trail: Challenges

 Travelers faced many hardships along the Santa Fe Trail.
 The trail was a challenging 900 mi of dangerous plains, hot deserts, and steep and rocky mountains.
 The natural weather was and is continental: very hot and dry summers, coupled with long and bitterly cold winters.
-Fresh water was scarce, and the high steppe-like plains are nearly treeless.
-Water flows in the Pecos, Arkansas, Cimarron, and Canadian rivers that drain the region vary by 90 or more percent in their flows during an average year.
+Fresh water was scarce, and the high steppe-like plains were nearly treeless.
+Water flows in the Pecos, Arkansas, Cimarron, and Canadian rivers that drain the region vary by 90 or more percent during an average year.
 Also on this trail, unlike the Oregon Trail, there was a serious danger of Indian attacks, for neither the Comanche nor the Apache of the southern high plains tolerated trespassers.
 In 1825, Congress voted for federal protection for the Santa Fe Trail, even though much of it lay in the Mexican territory.
 Lack of food and water also made the trail very risky.
 Weather conditions, like huge lightning storms, gave the travelers even more difficulty.
 If a storm developed, there was often no place to take shelter and the livestock could get spooked.
 Rattlesnakes often posed a threat, and many people died due to snakebites.
 The caravan size increased later on to prevent Indian raids.
 The travelers also harnessed more oxen instead of mules—primarily for the greater hauling power of oxen but also because they were less valued by Indians and thus less risk of being raided.